 - Payment Info – This information is present only if the payment was made using one of LoanPro’s payment integrations.
-This is the basic information about the payment profile used to process the payment and transaction IDs for the payment.
-If the transaction is being processed with a NACHA type processor, this section will include the PCI-Wallet Status of the payment.
-This information will also include a Processor Barch ID if the specific payment relates.
+This is the basic information about the payment profile that is used to process the payment and transaction IDs for the payment.
+If the transaction is being processed with a NACHA type processor, this section will include the PCI Wallet status of the payment.
+This information will also include a Processor Batch ID if the specific payment relates.

 - Custom Fields – You can create custom fields that are specific to payments.
 The custom field values are displayed here.

 - Numbers Before – This section includes loan numbers before the payment was logged including: amount past due, days past due, next due amount, next due date, payoff, and principal balance.

 - Numbers After – This section shows what loan numbers were after the payment was logged.
 These numbers include: amount past due, next due amount, next due date, payoff amount, and principal balance.

 - Loan Grouping – This section shows groups that the loan was assigned to at the time the payment was logged (e.g. portfolios, source companies).

 - Server Stamp – This section shows the time and date when the payment was logged, the IP address from which it was logged, and the user who logged it.

 - Reverse/Edit Stamp – This data is only present for reversed or edited payments.
 This section shows all of the same data as the Server Stamp sections, but while the Server Stamp data comes from the logging of the payment, the Reverse/Edit Stamp data comes from the reversal or editing of the payment.